thomaskrampe/Alfred/README.md

 # Contents of this reporitory
 ## Shorten URL
-Just enter the keyword `short` followed by the URL you want to shorten and the workflow put the shortened URL in your clipboard.
+Just enter the keyword `short` followed by the URL you want to shorten and the workflow put the shortened URL to your clipboard.

 ![][1]

+## MD Link
+Just enter the keyword `md` followed by the URL you want to shorten and the workflow put the shortened URL and the title of the webpage as markdown link to your clipboard.
+Pretty much the same like the Shorten URL workflow.

 ## Strong Password
 Just enter the keyword `strongpw` (with or without parameter) and the workflow put a strong password in your clipboard.
 Without parameter it will create a random password, with a parameter the workflow create the same password each time you use the same parameter.
 So if you need a password for ebay, you don't have to remember that passwort just typ `strongpw ebay` and you have it in your clipboard.